 Account balances under the NQDC Plan earn or lose value based on the investment performance of one or more of the investment funds offered under the NQDC Plan and selected by the participants, which are generally similar to the investment options offered under Farmer Mac's 401(k) retirement plan available to all employees.
-The returns on the funds in each current participant's account ranged from negative 22.6% to negative 10.6% for the year ended December 31, 2022.
+The returns on the funds in each current participant's account ranged from 13.8% to 20.2% for the year ended December 31, 2023.